jruas/Project2021/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-## THE DATASET
+## THE Iris Fisher
-The Irish Fisher dataset was developed by Ronal Fisher in 1936.
+The Iris Fisher dataset was developed by Ronal Fisher in 1936.
 The dataset consists in 50 samples of 4 parameters, for 3 flower species (Setosa, Versicolor and Virginica).
 The 4 parameters are Sepal Lenght, Speal Width, Petal Lenght and Petal Width.
 All parameters are in centimetres.
 The combination of the four parameters, allowed Fisher to develope a linear discriminant model to distinguish the species from each other.
 This dataset became a typical test case for many statistical classification techniques in machine learning.
-[REFA]
+[A]

 <img src="images/Iris.PNG" width="1000">

-[REFB]
+[B]

-## WHY COLLECTING DATA?
+The data Ronal Risher used, were collected by the botanist Dr.Edgar Anderson and published in 1935.
+Anderson collected data from Iris Setosa and Iris Versicolor from Gaspe Peninsula, Canada.
+To make the data collection as accurate as possible, all samples were "from the same pasture, picked on the same day and measured at the same time by the same person with the same apparatus".
+For the Iris Virginica, the same rigor was applied to the collection.
+Anderson was a student in Washington University in St.Luis in 1929, when he took a fellowship to work in Britain with other scientists.
+One of these scientists was Ronal Fisher, who obtained Anderson's permission to use the data in the article (xxxx) in 1936: The Use of Multiple Measurements in Taxonomic Problems” in the journal Annals of Eugenics.
+[A,C]

-## HOW DATA WERE COLLECTED?
+## why STIL IMPORTANT TODAY?